Skip to main content

 Lowden, Iowa · FDIC Cert #10120

-American Trust&Savings Bank is an FDIC-insured bank (Certificate #10120) with $31M in total assets and $25M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for American Trust&Savings Bank, an FDIC-insured bank (Certificate #10120) with $31M in total assets and $25M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Lowden, Iowa, the bank maintains a Tier 1 capital ratio of 41.93% (Well-Capitalized) and a nonperforming loan ratio of 10.32%.
-BankHealthData assigns a composite Health Grade of C (61/100).
+BankHealthData assigns a composite Health Grade of C (61/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 American Trust&Savings Bank (FDIC cert 10120) is a community bank — $31M in total assets, $25M in deposits, serving the Lowden, Iowa area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.